MaddyKapfhammer/github-project-1/README.md

 # GitHub for Developers

-- Class Date: THIS-DATE
+- Class Date: October 17, 2023
-- Facilitator: @TEACHER-HANDLE
+- Facilitator: Madelyn Kapfhammer
+- Name: Madelyn Kapfhammer

+Hi!
+My name is Maddy!
+I have a dog named **Bosco** and love to go on _long_ walks with him!

 ## Class Resources